solmiyu/solmiyu-ai-diffusion/README.md

   depth maps, and more.
 * **Workflow Integration.** Most image generation tools focus heavily on AI parameters.
-  This project aims to be an unobtrusive tool that integrates and synergizes with image editing workflows in Krita.
+  This project aims to be an unobtrusive tool that integrates and synergizes with image editing workflows in Somiyu.
 Draw, paint, edit and generate seamlessly without worrying about resolution and technical details.
 * **Local, Open, Free.** We are committed to open source models.
 Customize presets, bring your own models, and run everything local on your hardware.
 Cloud generation is also available to get started quickly without heavy investment.